 You should not have any other radionuclide procedures for the next 24 to 48 hours after your bone scan.

-You may go back to your usual diet and activities, unless your doctor tells you differently.
+You may go back to your usual diet and activities, unless your healthcare provider tells you differently.

 Your Family's Health